kmacdonald06/ai-openscale-icp/tutorial-adv.md

 ### View explainability for a model transaction
 {: #crt-view-explain}

-Please note that if you are using the internal lite version of PostgreSQL, you may not be able to retrieve your database credentials, which will prevent you from seeing transactions.
-{: note}

 Select the **View transactions** button from the charts for the latest biased data.